-Cisdem PDF Converter OCR, a dedicated PDF converter for mac with OCR capability, to convert native, scanned PDF and images to 16 formats, while maintaining the original file quality (layout, format, image quality, etc).
+Cisdem PDF Converter OCR, a dedicated PDF converter for Mac with OCR capability, to convert native, scanned PDF and images to 16 formats, while maintaining the original file quality (layout, format, image quality, etc.).
 Differing from those PDF editors, Cisdem PDF Converter OCR can make scanned documents editable in batch and in abundant output formats.
 Even, its built-in creator allows users to create PDF from other files, and customize the PDF size & quality as needed.

 When talking about PDF editor, is that Adobe product the one first comes to your head?
-Then, you can absolutely edit a scanned document on mac with Adobe.
-Here we use subscribed Adobe Acrobat DC (price at $14.99/month), the latest Adobe Acrobat version to demonstrate how to edit a scanned document on mac.
+Then, you can absolutely edit a scanned document on Mac or Windows with Acobat Pro.
+Here we use subscribed Adobe Acrobat Pro DC (price at $24.99/month or 179.88/year), the latest Adobe Acrobat version to demonstrate how to edit a scanned document.

-It is an all-in-one PDF editor, allowing users to convert native and scanned to Word, Excel, CSV, AutoCAD, etc, to annotate, to redact and edit PDF content.
+It is an all-in-one PDF editor, allowing users to convert native and scanned to Word, Excel, CSV, AutoCAD, etc, to annotate, to redact PDF and edit PDF content.

-If you don’t work on scanned documents that often, you can use online free OCR software to save the money.
-The principle of using online free service is similar to that of PDF converter, do ocr on the scanned document to make them editable.
+If you don’t work on scanned documents that often, you can use online free OCR software to save money.
+The principle of using online free service is similar to that of PDF converter, do OCR on the scanned document to make them editable.
 The biggest benefit of using online service is that you can utilize this method both on MacOS and Windows.

 As for myself, I would like to turn to PDF Converter for help.
 PDF Editor always costs a lot, still gets limited output formats, while online OCR service may get you nowhere because of unstable conversion quality.
 However, a OCR PDF Converter for Mac or for Windows will enable scanned documents to be different editable formats, and you can edit a scanned document as you want to.